 This was eventually settled somehow (the trades didn't report anything further, so it was probably settled out of court).
 The Platters won, and in their next session (held in July), they recorded seven masters, all led by Sonny.
 Mercury found five of them good enough to release, either on singles or on LPs.

 Tony began recording for Reprise in 1961, but by the end of the year they'd released the Tony Williams Sings His Greatest Hits LP.
 Can everyone see where this is going?
 It all came full circle in August 1962, when Tony signed with Philips, a subsidiary of Mercury.

 Sonny Turner would remain the lead voice of the Platters throughout the 60s.
 He was capable of sounding very much like Tony, which kept audiences happy.
 However, for a long while, you only heard Sonny in person.
-Until "Song For The Lonely" (one of the "acceptable" masters recorded in July 1960), released in November 1961, most releases were old masters with Tony's lead voice (although there were a few featuring Paul, David, Herb, and Zola).
+Until "Song For The Lonely" (recorded in July 1961 and released in November), most releases were old masters with Tony's lead voice (although there were a few featuring Paul, David, Herb, and Zola).

 In April 1962, the Platters (including Sonny) recorded the background vocals for some show tunes for their Encore Of Broadway Golden Hits LP.
 The eight masters were sent to California, where Tony Williams overdubbed the lead vocal tracks (the other four tracks were recorded at another session, and one each was led by Paul, David, Herb, and Zola; but not Sonny).
 This overdubbing scenario was repeated in October 1962 for "Moonlight Memories" and then again around November, for an additional five sides, four of which became part of the Moonlight Memories LP.